Darkened5ky/Wind-Waker-Item-and-Map-Tracker/README.md

-# Wind-Waker-Item-and-Map-Tracker
+#Wind-Waker-Item-and-Map-Tracker
-A Map/Item tracker for the Wind Waker Randomizer.
-   Created by Darkened5ky with aesthetics help from Spleebie, updated logic by cheur, emerald000, and Zach the DualVission.
+A map and item tracker for the Wind Waker Randomizer Created by Darkened5ky with aesthetics help from Spleebie Updated logic by cheur, emerald000, and Zach the DualVission

+##Updates new to 2.0.1.0
+The Wind Waker Randomizer logic updated to reflect 1.8.0 Added Island Puzzle Setting Toggle
+   Adjusted checks moved to new Island Puzzle setting Moved Pirate Ship to Minigames setting
+   Adjusted dungeon logic for Forsaken Fortress
+   Added Darknuts in Hyrule to Knight's Crests farming Glitched Logic increased
+   Added Early Diamond Steppe via Big Octo
+   Added Tower of The Gods First Floor Skip
+   Added Early Forsaken Fortress
+   Added Early Forsaken Fortress Interior
+   Added Final Wind God's Aria Skip
+   Added Earth Temple glitches
+   Added Kalle Demos glitches
+Additional Changes
+   Added support for Race Mode dungeon disabling
+   Added support for dungeon entrance randomizing Added support for customizing pre-trading quest and pre-bow images Added support for customizing dungeon complete and boss defeat graphics Corrected bomb bag tracking
+   Undepricated Skip Boss Rematches Settings Toggle but defaults to on Re-organized image files, you're welcome and sorry Updated number and text graphics for item tracker Updated sea chart design to increase island sizes to be consistent

 ##Usage
 - This is a pack for EmoTracker, which can be obtained at https://emotracker.net/.